anshul-2010/Computational-Neuroscience/Assignments/Assignment_2/README.md

 ## FitzHugh-Nagumo Neuron Model Report

+This repository contains the report for the Computational Neuroscience Assignment 2, which explores the behavior of the FitzHugh Nagumo model and its significance in computational neuroscience.
+The report is divided into the following sections:

 1. Introduction
    - Brief overview of the FitzHugh-Nagumo neuron model
    - Importance of understanding the model in the context of excitable cells